-A: Yes, you can deploy multiple scanners to scan separate parts of your network, such as a co-lo or remote office which do not have direct connectivity, or you otherwise do not want to scan from the location of the main Ssanner.
+A: Yes.
+You can deploy multiple scanners to scan separate parts of your network, for example a co-location or remote office without direct connectivity, or other areas that you do not want to scan from the main scanner location.

-A: No, you cannot configure your own NTP server for the scanner.
-The scanner is configured to reach out to a pool of global, publicly available NTP servers.
-This is to ensure consistency in case of localized issues.
+A: No. You cannot configure your own NTP server for your scanner.
+The scanner is configured to access a group of global, publicly available, NTP servers.
+This provides consistency if localized issues occur.

 A: See Managed Risk Scanner Installation and Configuration Guide for all requirements.